Obs01ete/lidar_course/setup/README.md

 ## 1. Obtain a machine

 ### (A) Local machine
-Get Ubuntu Desktop host OS version 18.04+.
+Ubuntu Desktop version 18.04+ and Windows 10 host OS are supported.
 NVidia or AMD GPU with OpenGL support is highly recommended.

 ### (B) Create an AWS EC2 instance